 If a change in faculty advisor is necessary, the student and faculty advisor should first discuss this matter.
 A change in faculty advisor may be warranted if the student changes the focus of his/her dissertation through the course of doctoral study.
-Students must complete a Change of Advisor form and secure signatures from both current and new faculty advisors and the Director of Graduate Programs before submitting the forms to the Office of Student Services.
+Students must complete a Change of Advisor form and secure signatures from both current and new faculty advisors and the Associate Dean for Research and Graduate Programs before submitting the forms to the Office of Student Services.

-Chapter 8: Certificate Programs
+Chapter 9: Certificate Programs